Press enter to see results or esc to cancel.

 Note: The information on this page is correct at the time of writing and subject to change without prior notice.
 For up-to-date information, please contact the Mexican embassy in your country directly.

-Get in touch with Pacific Prime Latin America
+Get In Touch with Pacific Prime Latin America

-If you are planning to visit or move to Mexico, apart from sorting out visas and work permits, it’s also worth looking into the country’s healthcare system.
 Even though expats are eligible for public healthcare under the Instituto Mexicano del Seguro Social (IMSS), many prefer to secure private health insurance plans in order to access the private healthcare sector.

 Contact us today for a FREE quote and plan comparison!